 According to NRAI India Food Services Report 2016, the restaurant industry will grow at a CAGR of 10% by 2021.
-This indicates a huge potential for business for the existing as well as budding restaurateurs.
+This indicates huge potential for business for the existing as well as budding restaurateurs.
 However, this also means that it would get tougher for them to run a successful restaurant business.
 You may wonder why.
-Because, several restaurants are either struggling to survive or have already pulled down shutters owing to a number of adverse factors such as high rental cost, increasing the cost of labour, inflation of food prices, decreasing margins, the slowdown in consumer spend and intense completion, among a few others.
+Because, several restaurants are either struggling to survive or have already pulled down shutters owing to many adverse factors such as high rental cost, increasing the cost of labor, inflation of food prices, decreasing margins, the slowdown in consumer spend and intense completion, among a few others.
 Read about the top 10 reasons why restaurants shut down within the first year of operations here.

 In the last 18 months, several Quick Service Restaurants (QSR) and coffee chains have closed more than 80 stores across the country!
-In fact, it is estimated that 50% of the restaurants that opened in the recent years have shut down.
+It is estimated that 50% of the restaurants that opened in the recent years have shut down.
 Considering the predicament, it makes it even more difficult to run a successful restaurant.
 However, with careful planning and smart execution, you can master the art of running a successful restaurant business.
 Read on to know how!

 How to Run a Successful Restaurant Business